FastRobotsCornell/FastRobots-2025/docs/labs/Lab4.md

 2. Use analogWrite commands to generate PWM signals and show (using an oscilloscope) that you can regulate the power on the motor driver output.

 3. Take your car apart!
    - Unscrew and remove the top (blue) shell from your car.
-You may have to cut the wires for the chassis LEDs (we will not be using them in this class). *Don't loose the screws!!*
+You may have to cut the wires for the chassis LEDs (we will not be using them in this class). *Don't lose the screws!!*
    - Locate and unmount the control PCB and cut wires to the motors and the battery connector as close to the board as possible.

 4. Place your car on its side, such that the spinning wheels are elevated, and show that you can run the motor in both directions.